TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

    [julia.falcon@temple.edu](mailto:julia.falcon@temple.edu)
 ---

+## Programs of Study
-## Earn an MA or PhD in Geography and Urban Studies
+Our gradutae programs in Geography and Urban Studies focus on the themes of globalization, sustainability, social justice and geographic methiods including:
-Our MA and PhD programs in Geography and Urban Studies focus on the themes of globalization, sustainability and social justice - three central areas to understanding and tackling the real-world conditions of an increasingly urbanized world.
-Philadelphia is an excellent setting that provides graduate students with opportunities to engage first-hand in public policy and urban research.
-Our faculty members hold doctoral degrees in a half-dozen different social sciences.
-In addition to our department's faculty expertise, we draw on related programs across Temple University.
-Our students benefit from faculty connections to community-based organizations, educational institutions, non-governmental organizations, and public agencies for internships and other professional development opportunities.
+- GIS
+- Remote Sensing
+- Cartography
+- Program Evaulation
+- Qualitative Methods

-Please visit the [Geography and Urban Studies Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/geography-and-urban-studies) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Geography and Urban Studies Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

-In recent years, members of the department have published a half-dozen books with leading publishers including Oxford University Press, MIT Press, and Wiley and Routledge.
-We've contributed articles to leading journals including the Annals of the Association of American Geographers, _Environment and Planning A_ and the _Journal of Urban Affairs_.
-In addition, our programs have won competitive grants from the World Bank, Environmental Protection Agency, United Nations, National Science Foundation and more.
-We are affiliated and  with the [Association of American Geographers](http://www.aag.org/) and the [Urban Affairs Association](http://urbanaffairsassociation.org/).

 ## MA in Geography and Urban Studies
-The MA in Geography and Urban Studies program emphasizes research in environmental issues, gender and race, geographic methods, international development, social and spatial theory and urban development.
-The MA program prepares students for further graduate study and for careers in academia, community organizing, economic development, environmental management, geographic systems management and planning and public administration.
-We emphasis research techniques and analytical skills applicable to problem solving throughout the program.
+Graduate students in Geography and Urban Studies emphasize research in environmental issues, gender and race, geographic methods, international development, social and spatial theory and urban development.
+The MA degree is designed to prepare students for further graduate study as well as for professional positions related to urban and economic development, environmental sustainability and social justice.
+Students in the MA have the option to pursue a Graduate Certificate in GIS with no additional coursework.

 [Learn More about the MA in Geography and Urban Studies Program](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-ma/)